Superdanby/Blog/content/Manually Obtain Letsencrypt Certificate for Websites.md

 # Renew

 Certificates from [Let's Encrypt](https://letsencrypt.org/) expires after 90 days.
 Be sure to renew the Certificate before due date.
 Execute `certbot renew` and all your certificate setup on this machine will be renewed.
-Also, it is recommended to setup `crontab` to automate this process.
+After renewing the certificates, simply copy them to the target destination and you're done.

+{{% admonition title="Warning!" color="red" %}}
+After replacing the certificates, you still need to restart the server to take effect.
+{{% /admonition %}}